- Knowledge Exchange

 - News and Events

-Recent estimates in Indonesia indicate that 500,000 people are directly involved in artisanal and small-scale mining (ASM), with 3 million people dependent on income generated by ASM activities.
-While ASM can be a source of poverty alleviation, the ASM sector is frequently associated with significant environmental impacts including mercury pollution and deforestation.
+The official estimates indicate that 500,000 people are directly involved in artisanal and small-scale mining (ASM) in Indonesia, with 3 million people dependent on income generated by ASM activities.
+While ASM can be a source of poverty alleviation, the sector is frequently associated with significant environmental impacts including mercury pollution and deforestation.
 ASM activities in Indonesia operate mostly outside of a formal regulated framework.
 Following a three-year initial phase of the UN-REDD program in 2012, the Government of Indonesia passed several decrees to curb deforestation, including from ASM activities.
 In 2013, the Government of Indonesia signed the Minamata Convention on Mercury, a treaty that calls for new measures to formalize and regulate ASM.
-Now the government needs to increase its understanding of this sector in order to develop appropriate policies and legislation to implement the treaties.
+The government has also indicated the need to increase its understanding of the sector in order to develop appropriate policies and legislation to implement the treaties.

-The dissemination of the project findings will better inform national authorities and the international community of policy and legislative challenges related to ASM in Indonesia.
-Through increased knowledge, local and national officials will be better equipped to work together towards a sustainable development plan that alleviates poverty.
-The project will also directly benefit miners by increasing their capacity to engage with government and facilitating access to project data to inform discussion.
+The dissemination of the project findings informed national authorities and the international community of policy and legislative challenges related to ASM in Indonesia.
+Through increased knowledge, local and national officials were equipped to work together towards a sustainable development plan that alleviates poverty.
+The project also benefited miners by increasing their capacity to engage with the government and facilitating access to project data to inform the discussion.